 where the first reaction emits energy and the second absorbs it, favouring the use of the isotope 6Li.

-Beryllium is another essential component of breeder designs as neutron to give a higher tritium gain.
+Beryllium is another component of some breeder blanket designs as a neutron multiplier used to give a higher tritium output.
 One neutron interacting with beryllium gives two neutrons out, via the reaction:

 The illustration below shows the full series of reactions from fusion, via neutron multiplication to tritium breeding.

-Sequence of reactions from fusion in plasma to tritium regeneration in breeder blanket.
+Sequence of reactions from fusion in plasma to tritium regeneration in breeder blanket with a beryllium neutron multiplier.

 The addition of structural material in practical breeder blankets reduces the TBR by factors of up to 30%.
 Further reductions in practical TBR, result from gaps in breeder blanket coverage caused by the entry ports into the vacuum vessel.
 With all factors, estimates are that the overall TBR will be in the range 1.05-1.15.